Hyperpolymath/double-track-browser/README.md

 # double-track-browser
-The pendulum has swung too far on the privacy front: DoubleTrack Browser puts a hard stop to attempts to limit the reckless sharing of even your most intimate data
+The pendulum has swung way too far on the privacy front.
+DoubleTrack Browser puts a hard stop to attempts to limit the reckless sharing of even your most intimate data.